teogramm/KOtoZotero/README.md

 # KOtoZotero

-A tool to import notes extracted from KOHighlights to Zotero.
+A tool to import notes extracted from KOReader into Zotero.

 ## Limitations
 You have to add the books to your Zotero library before running this script.